BioDT/bfm-finetune/README.md

 ```bash
 python bfm_finetune/dataloaders/chelsa/batch.py
 ```
 This will create yearly batches for all the 19 CHELSA variables.
-You can then configure in `bfm_finetune/finetune_config.yaml` for the time period you want to use (e.g. setting to 2010-2020, will take the 11 years of data), along with other parameters for the backbone and the decoder
+You can then configure in `bfm_finetune/finetune_config.yaml` for the time period you want to use (e.g. setting to 2010-2020, will take the 11 years of data), along with other parameters for the backbone and the decoder outputs.

-The results will be save as a netcdf file in the path defined in
+The latent variables and decoder oututs will be save as a netcdf file in the path defined in `bfm_finetune/dataloaders/chelsa/batch_config.yaml`.

+To train the model, you can use the script `bfm_finetune/finetune_chelsa.py`.

+To visualise the predictions of the finetuned model, you can use the notebook `notebooks/chelsa_2010_tas_pr.ipynb`.

 ### 6. Manually run code formatting / pre-commit

 You can manually run the command on all the files (even if not modified) with: